wfatherley/monte-carlo/gillespy/README.md

 ## Usage
 To perform stochastic simulations, `gillespy` exposes varieties of two Python objects,

- - __model__ classes for storing and managing initial and final simulation data;
+ - __model__ classes that store and manage simulation data;
- - and iterable __SSA__ classes containing the actual simulation algorithm logic.
+ - and iterable __SSA__ classes that contain the actual simulation algorithm logic.

-The basic flow is to instantiate one of the model classes, instantiate one of the SSA classes by passing it the model instance, and gather simulations (also called _trajectories_) from the SSA instance in a for-loop or in some other control flow structure.
+The basic flow is to instantiate one of the model classes, pass it to the `SSA` constructor, and gather simulations (also called _trajectories_) from the SSA instance in a for-loop or in some other control flow pattern.

 Instantiating a model requires passing it three JSON objects, including a __state__ object,